cibilex/new-tutorials/test.md

 **mockFn.mockClear**: Clears all data in mock.calls, mock.instances, mock.results, and mock.contexts, but keeps the mock implementation.
 Useful in beforeEach to reset call history.

 **mockFn.mockReset**: A superset of mockClear.
 Does everything mockClear does and also removes any custom implementation.
+It makes converted the mocked function to `jest.fn` basically.
 Useful in beforeEach when you want a clean mock with no behavior.

 **mockFn.mockRestore**: A superset of mockReset.
 Does everything mockReset does and also restores the original function implementation.
 Only works with jest.spyOn or restorable mocks.